What to Bring

 LUGGAGE

 Most people over-pack for international travel.
-A good rule of thumb is to pack your bags and then eliminate at least 20% of your items.
-This will reduce the amount of your contents and provide needed space for purchases made during your travel.
 There is limited space available on the bus for luggage.
 Please keep your luggage size and contents to a minimum.
 Luggage is limited to ONE primary suitcase per person and one small soft day bag.
 Please be aware that you are at times required to manage and transport your own luggage.

 ELECTRICAL and PLUG ADAPTORS